API testing for beginners

 For API testing, which one do you prefer: Postman or Fiddler?

-Fiddler is quite a good tool for testing since there are a lot of things we can do with it like seeing API and modifying request and response.
+Fiddler is quite a good tool for testing, especially for API testing for beginners, since there are a lot of things we can do with it like seeing API and modifying request and response.
 But focusing on just API testing, Postman will still be the best tool to use.
 But if testing revolves around traffic checking, modifying traffic (ingoing and outgoing), Traffic checking from mobile devices, bandwidth throttling, etc. Fiddler is the right tool.

 Sign up today & start getting tech news.